Trea Turner’s stock is skyrocketing. How could that affect his future in Washington?

 Once Zimmerman opted out of playing in 2020, Turner became the team’s longest tenured position player.
 The Nationals acquired him in a trade with the San Diego Padres in 2015, when he still looked like a teenager out of Lake Worth, Fla.
 Zimmerman remembers thinking Turner looked like a “middle-schooler showing up for the first day of practice.”

-He’s quasi-homegrown, having debuted with Washington and spent three years in their minor league system.
-And if he signs a long-term deal here, snapping a trend, he could become the first “homegrown” player to ink a six-figure deal since Zimmerman did in 2012.
+He’s quasi-homegrown, having debuted with Washington and spent three years in its minor league system.
+And if he signs a long-term deal here, snapping a trend, he could become the first “homegrown” player to ink a nine-figure deal since Zimmerman did in 2012.
 Rizzo gave him six years and $100 million when the Nationals were just starting to contend.
 In March, about a week after Turner expressed interest in staying long-term, Zimmerman made a simple case for extending him.

 “Well you have to do it at some point,” Zimmerman said of the Nationals not giving long-term deals to position players.
 “Financially, if you wait too long people are too expensive.
 You have to take a risk at a young age, and he would be, in my eyes, a perfect person to do that with.”